jakoraptor/send2remote/README.md

 * clone the files to the analyzer directory in the hive, i.e. <code>/opt/Cortex-Analyzers/analyzers</code>
 * make the send2remote.py file executable - <code>chmod +x send2remote.py</code>
 * cortex needs to be able to connect to the sift box over ssh, so make sure cortex has shared it's public key with sift. https://www.ssh.com/ssh/keygen/
-* make sure the local ssh key you just created is owned/readable by cortex user - <code>chown -R cortex:cortex cortex</code>
+* make sure the local ssh key you just created is owned/readable by cortex user - <code>chown cortex:cortex id_rsa</code>
 * configure analyzer in cortex using gui
 * (optional) test analyzer works from within cortex gui